 - Time of the bridal shower (beginning and ending times)

-- Address where the shower will be held
+- The address where the bridal shower will be held

 - Name and phone number of the hostess (and email address, if desired)

 - Theme of the shower, if there is one